 This simple step maximizes your potential back pay.
 Think of it as your start line for disability compensation.

-If you miss that golden one year window, and the stakes get high.
+If you miss that golden one-year window, the stakes get high.
 Your new effective date defaults to the day the VA receives your claim.
 This shift often costs veterans dearly.
-We’re talking $20,000 to $50,000 or more in lost retroactive benefits.
+We’re talking tens of thousands in lost retroactive benefits due to the 2026 COLA increases.

 That’s life-changing money simply vanishing due to a missed time limit.